PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/010-identity-onboarding.md

 Polymesh supports two onboarding paths:

 1. **Self-registration**
-   - A user registers a DID for their own key by submitting `identity::register_did` and paying the transaction fee.
+   - A user registers a DID for their own key by submitting `identity::self_register_did` and paying the transaction fee.
 2. **Registrar-assisted registration**
-   - A permissioned DID registrar registers a DID for a target user key and pays the transaction fee.
+   - A permissioned DID registrar registers a DID for a target user key using `identity::register_did` and pays the transaction fee.

 This two-path model lets users onboard directly while also supporting platforms that prefer managed onboarding for user experience reasons.